NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 - Mouse and keyboard inputs are required for the navigation of the map and parameters settings.

-- Query from the users requires the server to establishes a connection to the database, and return the result to the user terminal.
+- Query from the users requires the server to establishe a connection to the database, and return the result to the user terminal.

 ### 6.2 Acronyms and abbreviations